- The Shopify Storefront Integration

 Also make sure that Data sale is set to Data collected does not qualify as a data sale.

 If you are using a custom cookie banner that is not properly integrated with Shopify, then Shopify might block our pixel from loading on their checkout.
-To verify, go through the following steps:
+To verify, go through the following steps:- Navigate to the Shopify Admin dashboard, navigate to Settings > Customer privacy and verify whether Regions is set up:

 ---|---|---|